sjmignot/dogsbody/content/posts/in-the-mood-for-love.md

 It tells the story of two neighbors who develop a relationship as they begin to suspect their respective partners of affairs.
 They grow close but are committed to not make the same mistakes.

 ![Male protagonist smoking]({{ url_for('static', filename='img/post-images/in-the-mood-for-love/in-the-mood-for-love-1.jpg')}})
+*Frame from In the Mood for Love: Tony Leung's character smoking*

 The story is beautiful, but the medium of film seems antagonistic to the intimacy and contained humanity that Wong’s characters need.
 The movie must work against a number of difficult dynamics: primarily, how to present the private intimacy of the characters against the incidentally cold/observational and voyeuristic nature of filmmaking and framing.